-Of relevance to the SFRA is the overarching policy of ensuring a balance of development in the town centre of Castlebar and providing for compact growth and brownfield development, regeneration within the town core particularly the former Imperial Hotel, the old Military Barracks as well as significant tracts of land directly adjacent to the main streets have the potential to bring about transformative change in Castlebar.
+Of relevance to the SFRA is the overarching policy of ensuring a balance of development in the town centre of Ballina and providing for compact growth and brownfield development, regeneration within the town core particularly the former Imperial Hotel, the old Military Barracks as well as significant tracts of land directly adjacent to the main streets have the potential to bring about transformative change in Ballina.
 Since a proportion of the core town centre is at risk of flooding this presents a challenge when managing flood risk and development.
+There is also the backdrop of the Ballina Flood Relief Scheme, which is underway, but is unlikely to protect existing development until 2025 at the earliest.
 As such a precautionary approach has been undertaken.